Mastercuber/shared/README.md

-This is a package containing multiple **datastructures** and some **graph algorithms** written in typescript with no dependencies and usable with commonjs, esm and in the browser.
+This is a package containing multiple **datastructures** and some **graph algorithms** written in typescript with no dependencies usable with commonjs, esm and in the browser.
+Also some other handy utility function are contained in this package.

 Here is an example of using the package directly in the browser:
 ```html